Originally posted on Knect365.com

 Participatory Culture – A Generation of Creators and Sharers

 Professionally produced content still performs an undisputed role.
-Oftentimes, it is the genesis of user generated content.
+Oftentimes, it is the genesis of user-generated content.
 It starts with fans watching and sharing a professionally produced video.
 After this point, the content can take on a life of its own.
 A new world can emerge around the original piece in the form of remakes and parodies.
-As the reach and importance of the original content continues to grow, its momentum is propelled further by user generated content.
+As the reach and importance of the original content continue to grow, its momentum is propelled further by user-generated content.
 Despacito is a clear illustration of this cycle in action.

 Published in January of 2017, the official Luis Fonsi and Daddy Yankee music video took just eight months (203 days to be precise) to reach a record-setting 3 Billion views.
 It also became the most watched video on YouTube.
 Showing no signs of slowing down, as of the beginning of September it has just over 3.5 Billion views.
 This equates to a staggering 21 thousand years of viewing time.

 And, people aren’t just viewing, they are engaging with the content as well.
 It has over 20M likes, 2M dislikes and a whopping 33 Million shares.
 This is impressive on its own, and the plethora of new content originating from it is equally so.